DukeOfCheese/vMenu-ox/README.md

 - [x] Add an event that is triggered when infinite fuel is enabled so developers can easily integrate with scripts other than FRFUEL
 - [ ] Modify weapon stats (both on weapon spawn and dynamically)
 - [ ] Ability to create weapon loadout codes
+- [ ] Update Voice Chat menu to use pma-voice instead
+- [ ] Searchable menus (incl. convar to enable / disable)

 --------